Obsessive compulsive disorder (OCD)

-The overall cause of this anxiety disorder is unknown, but there are multiple related factors that might increase the chances of obsessive compulsive disorder developing.
+The overall cause of this anxiety disorder is unknown, but there are several related factors that might increase the chances of obsessive-compulsive disorder developing.

-Stress – Stressful situations and traumatic life events can cause OCD.
-Approximately one in three cases are caused by stress.
+- Stress - stressful situations and traumatic life events can trigger OCD.

-Genes – In some cases OCD is inherited; passed down from one generation to the next.
+- Genes - in some cases, OCD is thought to be inherited; passed down from one generation to the next.

-Life changing scenarios - OCD tendencies can occur when increased responsibility gets too much.
-A birth of a child, a death of a loved one or a new job are the kind of scenarios that change one’s life enough to develop obsessive compulsive disorder symptoms.
+- Life-changing scenarios - OCD tendencies can occur when increased responsibility gets too much.
+The birth of a child, a death of a loved one or a new job are the kinds of scenarios that change one’s life enough to develop obsessive-compulsive disorder symptoms.

-Personality – For meticulously organised people who are already methodically cataloguing their life possessions, symptoms of OCD might go unnoticed.
-These symptoms can get out of hand - if it goes too far, they can develop the full anxiety disorder and should seek help.
+- Personality - for meticulously organised people who are already methodically cataloguing their life possessions, symptoms of OCD might go unnoticed.
+These symptoms can get out of hand and if it goes too far, they can develop a full anxiety disorder.

-Obsessive compulsive disorder is a treatable medical condition, and counselling in particular has proven useful for helping sufferers to take back some control over their OCD symptoms.
-Cognitive behavioural therapy (CBT) is often deemed the most helpful form of therapy in this circumstance.
+Obsessive-compulsive disorder is a treatable condition and counselling, in particular, is advised for helping sufferers to take back some control over their OCD symptoms.
+Cognitive behavioural therapy (CBT) in particular is recommended.

 CBT for OCD